Rohan-Gaikwad/EDA-on-Startup-Success-Factors-/README.md

 Visualization: Graphically represented key patterns and trends using Matplotlib and Seaborn.
 Tech Stack
 Languages/Tools: Python
-Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn Version Control: Git
+Libraries: Pandas, NumPy, Matplotlib, Seaborn
+Version Control: Git
 How to Run
 Clone the repository: